v-federicoar/azure-databricks-streaming-analytics/README.md

 >  export DATABRICKS_AAD_TOKEN=$(az account get-access-token --resource 2ff814a6-3304-4ab8-85cb-cd0e6f879c1d | jq .accessToken --raw-output)
 >  echo $DATABRICKS_AAD_TOKEN
 >  databricks configure --token
->  ## It will ask for databricks host first and the token later on.
-The databrick host is on databricks resource overview (URL value)
+>  ## You will be prompted for the Databricks host (Workspace URL) first, then the token.
+The Workspace URL can be found on the Databricks resource overview page in the Azure portal.
 > ```
 >
 > The resource GUID (2ff814a6-3304-4ab8-85cb-cd0e6f879c1d) is a fixed value.
 For other options see [Set up authentication](https://docs.microsoft.com/azure/databricks/dev-tools/cli/#--set-up-authentication) in the Azure Databricks documentation.
 > If you see a JSONDecodeError error when running a command, your token has exired and you can refresh by running the commands above again.

-First, enter the secrets for EventHub:

-1. Using the **Azure Databricks CLI** installed in step 4 of the prerequisites, create the Azure Databricks secret scope:
+1. Using the **Azure Databricks CLI** installed, create the Azure Databricks secret scope:

     ```bash
     databricks secrets create-scope "azure-databricks-job"